Nick George Montos: Life as a criminal

 Montos first became involved in crime at the age of 14 and dropped out of a Lakeland, Florida high school in the 11th grade in 1933.
 He was arrested in Tampa in August 1934 for breaking and entering, but released.
 In November 1934, he was arrested in Raleigh, North Carolina for auto theft and served 18 months, first in Ohio and then at a prison camp in Petersburg, Virginia.
 In July 1936, he was arrested for possessing burglary tools but escaped from the Miami county jail before being recaptured and serving time in Raiford.
 He was picked up yet again in 1938 for burglaries in Alabama and Georgia, and escaped twice in Alabama in 1942 and 1944.

-Early life

 By 1945, he had set himself up in Chicago and was convicted on charges of burglary and postal larceny.
 More burglary charges in Alabama and Mississippi were filed against Montos in 1949, 1950 and 1951.
-On September 8, 1952 he was placed on the FBI Ten Most Wanted Fugitives list after a robbery in Georgia.
+On September 8, 1952 he was placed on the FBI Ten Most Wanted Fugitives list for the first time after a escaping prison multiple times while serving time for a robbery in Georgia.
+He had beat a 74-year-old man and the man's sister with a gun with three others.
 He was arrested in 1954 as he prepared to rob a freight train in Chicago.
+On March 2, 1956, he was added to the list for a second time for escaping prison.
+He was arrested 26 days later in Memphis, Tennessee in his hotel room by federal agents when he was recognized by a citizen.